Updated: Nov 4, 2021

 Upon its unveiling, the Western City Gate tower became one of the most iconic and distinctively in-your-face landmarks in all of Belgrade.
 Some adored the building and saw it as a beacon of Yugoslav architecture and technical innovation (it was the first computer-driven 'smart' building in the country), while others, even to this day, have found the building's grey and confrontational appearance to be jarring and unattractive (especially as it has slowly deteriorated in the post Yugoslav-era).
 Even many among the international press have written articles calling it among the weirdest and ugliest buildings in the world.
 Yet, for every detractor of the Geneks Tower, you'll find just as many who are in love with its many unique and unorthodox features.
 And of all the features of the tower that stand out the most, it is the circular restaurant at the top of the skyscraper's 35th floor that often draws the most attention.
 However, even during the hey-day of the Geneks Tower, the restaurant was never open to the public and was never fitted to be 'rotating' as many believe (though the intention for it to rotate was certainly explored but never put into place).
 Bedecked with expensive Danish furniture and luxury fittings, the restaurant was only intended to be used by executives of the Geneks company.
 However, after the collapse and bankruptcy of the Geneks company during the late 1990s, the restaurant was shuttered entirely.
 Some photos from 2013 of the interior of the restaurant can be seen at THIS Facebook post.

 After the bankruptcy and legal issues plaguing the Geneks company, control of the Geneks Tower was taken over by the government.
 During this time, the business tower slowly emptied of tenants to the point where it was nearly vacant, a state in which it has remained until the present day.
 The primary utility of the business tower now is hanging massive advertisements.
 Even further, around 2005, the luxury-goods brand 'Zepter' was also given permission to install a massive neon sign on top of the tower.
 Though, despite all of these changes, the residential tower of the Geneks complex continued to be inhabited, though, the lack of facility maintenance and deteriorating state of the grounds around the tower greatly diminished the tower's living conditions.
 Through the 2010s, numerous attempts have been made by Serbia's government to privatize the Geneks Tower by putting it up for sale at auction, however, such attempts have all failed to draw in a buyer.
 Yet, efforts are still underway to sell the property.
 In recent years, many former critics have come around to re-evaluate the tower as an enduring cultural icon of Belgrade, noting that it has even become a tourist attraction for many visiting the city and is has been widely hailed in many circles as a piece of world architectural history.
 In a 2018 exhibit on the architecture of Yugoslavia at the Museum of Modern Art in New York City, the Geneks Tower was a central highlight of the show and was featured on the cover of the book for the exhibition.
 In 2019, the Association of Serbian Architects put forward an initiative and official paperwork to have the building be recognized by Serbia's government as a cultural monument with full protections.
+As a result, in November of 2021, the Geneks towers was officially designated as a cultural monument by the Serbian Ministry of Culture.

 *NOTE: All mentions of the designation "Kosovo" on this page are made without prejudice to the position on status, and is in line with the United Nations Security Council Resolution 1244 and the International Court of Justice's Opinion of the Kosovo Declaration of Independence.